 - 2.1.
 Discussions are being held between the Council and its rail partners to coordinate project planning and design work with the aim of delivering the scheme as early as possible to build on and take advantage of rail investment commitments.
 Detailed proposals are being drawn up by both parties.
 The Council is carrying out an experimental order on the highway aspects of the scheme this is due to start in October. - 2.2.
-WYG have been consulted on business case development bearing in mind that the scheme is a 'hybrid' involving both the BLTB value for money assessment and Network Rail's own processes.
-The business case will be brought to the March 2016 meeting of the BLTB.
+Consultation of the design is to occur at the end of June with the start of construction in September 2016.